-- When seized or collected money is ready for deposit into the County treasury, the FI will prepare for deposit. - a.
-Money for deposit will be transported to the financial institution designated by the Budget Director. - b.
-Contaminated money for deposit which has been deemed biohazard money will be inserted into a Kapak bag for safety reasons and will be sent by the County to the Federal Reserve Bank for replacement credit. - c.
-Money deemed unique due to a variation from normal currency and considered different in face value due to its collectable or valued nature will be disposed of via a Sheriff's Sale. - H. Sharp Objects - 1.
-Prior to submission, sharp objects will be packaged in such a manner as to minimize the likelihood of an injury occurring (see Evidence Submission Manual for details). - I. Firearms - 1.
-Treat all firearms as loaded and use extreme caution when handling any firearm. - 2.
+- 1. Treat all firearms as loaded and use extreme caution when handling any firearm. - 2.
 No firearm will be submitted to the PMU unless it has been unloaded or rendered incapable of firing. - 3.
 Loaded firearms will not be placed into any temporary or permanent property/evidence storage facility. - 4.
 A member of the Agency firearms range staff or the FSU will be consulted whenever the submitting member is not familiar with the procedure to make the submitted firearm safe. - 5.
 Firearms which must be protected for forensic purposes will be packaged in such a way that the safety of the firearm can be visually determined and will be personally delivered to the PMU whenever possible (see Evidence Submission Manual for further instructions). - 6.
-If requested by the owner, the deputy will provide a copy of the Firearms Property Evidence Record (SO-258F) via a scanned document, photocopy, photograph, or other appropriate means. - 7.
+If requested by the owner, the deputy will provide a copy of the Firearms Property Evidence Record (SO-258F) via a scanned document, photocopy, photograph, or other appropriate means.
+No carbon copy forms will be provided. - 7.
 Deputies will exercise due care to prevent any damage to seized firearms and all seized firearms will be photographed. - 8.
 Any visible damage should be noted on the Firearms Property Evidence Record (SO-258F), either in the description field (block 21) or in the notations field (block 27). - 9.
 Agency members submitting ammunition to the PMU will ensure all items are packaged in a safe manner. - 10.
-The Property Manager will coordinate with the Rangemaster for the orderly and safe destruction of the ammunition.

-- 11. All firearms submitted to the PMU will be audited quarterly for quality assurance purposes, and records of said audits will be maintained by members of the PMU and the immediate supervisor and kept on the Law Enforcement shared drive (S:\CID\FSU\Property Unit). - J. Digital Evidence - 1.
-See OPS 1611, Digital Evidence Submission policy.
+The Property Manager will coordinate with the Rangemaster for the orderly and safe destruction of the ammunition. - 11.
+All firearms submitted to the PMU will be audited quarterly for quality assurance purposes, and records of said audits will be maintained by members of the PMU and the immediate supervisor and kept on the Law Enforcement shared drive (S:\CID\FSU\Property Unit).

+J. Digital Evidence

+1. See OPS 1611, Digital Evidence Submission policy.